merely-useful/py-rse/index.md

 > **`conda` Variations**
 >
 > As with many of the other tools we've explored in this book,
-> the behavior of some `conda` commands differ depending on operating system.
+> the behavior of some `conda` commands differ depending on the operating system.
 > There are multiple ways to accomplish some of the tasks we present in this chapter.
 > The options we present here represent the approaches most likely to work across multiple platforms.
 >